vmarlasco/hello-world/notes/ROS.md

         pass
 ```

+We can simply run a the node with the command:
+        rosrun beginner_tutorials talker.py       #rosrun (package) (node)

 # Subscriber
 Node that will receive the messages.
 Both nodes should be subscrited to the topic chatter in order to perform the communication.